Daysam ibn Ibrahim al-Kurdi: Life

 In 949 Marzuban was captured by the Buyids, who sent an army under Abu Mansur Muhammad to conquer Adharbayjan.
 Marzuban's brother Wahsudan ibn Muhammad sent Daysam to Adharbayjan to protect Sallarid interests there.
 Abu Mansur Muhammad's approach forced Daysam to retreat to Arran, but after Abu Mansur Muhammad suffered a setback he retreated, allowing Daysam to take control of the province.
 Marzuban escaped from the Buyids in 953 and sought to regain his territory.
 Daysam was defeated by a Sallarid army near Ardabil, and the Daylamite leaders deserted from his side.
 He fled to Armenia, where he was given aid by the Christians.
 A year later, however, he was expelled from Armenia; he made his way to Baghdad, where the Buyid Mu'izz al-Dawla received him with honor.

 After the Buyids made peace with the Sallarids, Daysam realized that he could not count on them for help in regaining Adharbayjan.
-He therefore left them for the Hamdanids; with the aid of Sayf al-Daula of Aleppo he occupied Salmas in 955/956 as a Hamdanid vassal.
+He therefore left them for the Hamdanids; with the aid of Sayf al-Dawla of Aleppo he occupied Salmas in 955/956 as a Hamdanid vassal.
 Marzuban expelled from there, and Daysam again found refuge with the Ardzrunids of Vaspurakan.
 The Ardzunid king, however, facing threats from Marzuban, seized Daysam and handed him over to the Sallarid.
 Daysam was blinded and imprisoned.
 He was killed by some of Marzuban's supporters after the latter's death in 957.